celo-org/docs/blog/2023-04-30-getting-started-with-celo.md

 # Conclusion

-In this beginner's guide, we covered the basics of Celo and walked you through the process of setting up your development environment and building your first Celo smart contract
+In this beginner's guide, we covered the basics of Celo and walked you through the process of setting up your development environment, building and deploying your first Celo smart contract.

 # Next Steps
+Now that you have deployed your first Celo smart contract, you can go ahead and build more advanced applications on the Celo blockchain.
+Click [here](https://docs.celo.org/tutorials) to learn more.

 # About the Author